fossabot/wxUnhandledExceptionManager/README.rst

 Unhandled exception manager for wxPython
 ========================================

-| A unhandled exception manager for wxPython.
+| An unhandled exception manager for wxPython.
 It's easy to use : install it, import it and call WxUnhandledExceptionManager.attach().

 | When an unhandled exception occurs, a dialog is opened and shows the type of the exception, the message and the stack trace.